-We are the only fire and rescue service in England to have had our response work graded as ‘outstanding’ by Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services.
+Our emergency response services have been graded ‘Outstanding’ by Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services.

-Further afield, we support National Resilience arrangements.
+Further afield, we support the UK-wide emergency approach, through being a key part of the National Resilience arrangements.
 The skills and expertise of our staff can be called upon to help people in the UK or around the world who are affected by major incidents or humanitarian crises.